isomerpages/mlaw-pto/_deceased-cpf-estate-monies/claims-against-bona-vacantia-estate.md

 <sup>1</sup>The entitled next-of-kin are the deceased's spouse, children, parents, siblings, grandparents, uncles and aunts.

 **2. What is an equitable or moral claim on a bona vacantia estate?**<br>
-In assessing whether there is an “equitable or moral claim” within the meaning of section 27 (3) of the Civil Law Act, the Public Trustee will consider the following factors:
+In assessing whether there is an “equitable or moral claim” within the meaning of section 27 (3) of the Civil Law Act 1956, the Public Trustee will consider the following factors:

 (a) The length and nature of the relationship between the deceased and the claimant;<br>
 (b) Any legal or moral obligations which the deceased had towards the claimant;<br>